Welko/webgpu-playground/README.md

 ## WebGPU calls

-The WebGPU calls outside of a sample are kept to a minimum, otherwise it's easy to lose track of what's going on.
+The WebGPU calls outside of a sample are kept to a minimum, otherwise it would be easy to lose track of what's going on.
 The few calls to WebGPU outside of samples are in main.js and they consist of the following: